Guide to Transition Words and Sentence Samples

 - Although Steven was extremely tired, he washed the dishes.

-- The play was great, nonetheless, I am sick of seeing it for the fourth time.
+- The play was great, nonetheless, I was sick of seeing it after the fourth time.

 - Amber, Sharon, and Megan went to Busch Gardens for the day.
 In spite of the cold weather, they enjoyed themselves.